signalogic/SigSRF_SDK/codecs_readme.md

     int DSCodecEncode(HCODEC*          hCodec,        /* pointer to one or more codec instance handles, as specified by numChan */ unsigned int     uFlags,        /* see DS_CODEC_ENCODE_xxx flags below */ uint8_t*         inData,        /* pointer to input audio frame data */ uint8_t*         outData,       /* pointer to output coded bitstream data.
-Output may include a payload header and CMR value, if supported by the codec type and header/payload format */ uint32_t         in_frameSize,  /* size of input audio frame data, in bytes */ int              numChan,       /* number of channels to be encoded.
+Output may include a payload header and CMR value, if supported by the codec type and header/payload */ uint32_t         in_frameSize,  /* size of input audio frame data, in bytes */ int              numChan,       /* number of channels to be encoded.
 Multichannel data must be interleaved */
                       CODEC_INARGS*    pInArgs,       /* optional parameters for encoding audio data; see CODEC_INARGS struct notes below.
 If not used this param should be NULL */